superfly/docs/reference/private-networking.html.md

 ##### Ubuntu Linux

-Ensure you have `wg-quick` installed, if not, run:
+Ensure you have `wg-quick` installed, if not, run the below command.
+From Ubuntu 18 onwards, `openresolv` is also required.

 ```
-sudo apt install wireguard-tools
+sudo apt install wireguard-tools openresolv
 ```

 Copy the configuration file to `/etc/wireguard`; you'll need root/sudo permissions: